Last update: 2022/08/10

 In case you were wondering about the C. in Niall C. Brady I’ll explain.
 No, it’s not for ConfigMgr (although you’d be forgiven for thinking it was !) it stands for Christopher, one of my middle names .

 I got that name from my mother as her fathers name was Christopher and he passed away shortly before I was born.
 I started using a C. in my online presence when I realized that there were many Niall Brady’s to be found on the internet working in everything from Car sales to Doctors to Film Makers.
 I needed to stand out so I started to use my middle-C initial.
 Now you know 🙂

-I have 3 sisters (in Australia) and one brother living in Limerick in Ireland.
-My mum also lives in Ireland when shes not busy visiting Australia.
-She lives in the north west in a beautiful place called Sligo.
+I have 3 sisters (living in Australia) and one brother (living in Limerick in Ireland).
+My mum also lives in Ireland, in the north west in a beautiful place called Sligo.
 I try to get back to Ireland at least once per year but it’s usually a flying visit and I tend to spend the entire time down in Sligo.

-I work for Enfo Zipper in Sweden as a Senior Technical Consultant specialising in Systems Management in Malmo, Skane (South of Sweden).
-I spend a lot of my time working with ConfigMgr, always pushing it to find out different ways of doing things and always trying to share anything interesting I see.
+I work for Tetra Pak AB in Sweden as a Lead IT Analyst in Lund, Skane (South of Sweden).
+I spend a lot of my time working with Azure, MEM (Intune) and MEMCM (ConfigMgr), pushing it to find out different ways of doing things and always trying to share anything interesting I see.